 Featured image: Claude Monet – Water Lilies.
 Image via wikimedia.com

 The wild and expressive paintings of the Dutch Post-Impressionist artist Vincent Van Gogh began to achieve widespread popularity only after the artist’s death.
 His nature paintings are not only one of the most expressive works but are images which, for many, act like the footprints of the inner workings and the turmoil of the author’s soul.
-His canvases ooze in swirling, thick and vibrant color, evident in one of his most famous paintings The Starry Night.
-Other famous nature paintings produced by the artist are Wheatfield Under Clouded Sky and Daubigny’s Garden, both of which he painted in the last weeks of his life.
+His canvases ooze in swirling, thick and vibrant color, evident in one of his most famous (and beloved) paintings The Starry Night.
+Other famous nature paintings produced by the artist are Wheatfield Under Clouded Sky and Daubigny's Garden, both of which he painted in the last weeks of his life.